|Home > Guides > Contributors Guide > Creating and Signing a Distribution > Building Struts 2 - Normal release|

 Now the whole Confluence space is exported to

-Checkout copy of production website
+Checkout copy of production website (if you didn't that before)

 (you can checkout just a subtree, but it's better to checkout the whole repo especially when you want to update also the main web page)